-Let’s take a closer look at the following solutions, and see if they help you out.
+Let’s take a closer look at the following solutions and see if they help you.

-How to fix Only one instance of Wusa.exe is allowed to run error?
+How do I fix one instance of WUSA EXE is allowed to run?

 1. Windows Installer check-up